 As we said before in a previous FireLine issue, email is still king when it comes to online marketing.
 Although considered an old practice, email marketing produces one of the highest ROI’s with the lowest overall investment.
 If executed correctly, sending campaigns can be a great way to share relevant information, boost engagement and profits, and improve the shopping experience as a whole.

 FireDrum provides robust subscriber management tools and advanced email features that will help nurture the relationship between each individual client.
-Communicating through email can help develop a creditable and trustworthy relationship with your potential (or returning) customer, which in turn will shorten the sales cycle.
+Communicating through email can help develop a credible and trustworthy relationship with your potential (or returning) customer, which in turn will shorten the sales cycle.

 For eCommerce businesses, it is key that you send these following emails to maintain the trust and interest of each subscriber.
-These emails are proven to have high click through, open and engagement rates.
+These emails are proven to have high click-through, open and engagement rates.